 Heart notes: Oud

 Base notes: Virginia Cedar

 The Cologne Intense line from Jo Malone comes in unified elongated black bottles which are slick and stylish.

-While I wouldn’t say that Jo Malone has my favorite fragrance bottle design, it certainly ain’t wear like for example, Serge Lutens fragrances are.
+While I wouldn’t say that Jo Malone has my favorite fragrance bottle design, it certainly ain’t worn like for example, Serge Lutens fragrances are.

-One great thing about this whole line is that the bottles are actually see-trough and you can always tell how much fragrance is left inside.
+One great thing about this whole line is that the bottles are actually see-through and you can always tell how much fragrance is left inside.

 The atomizer is surprisingly weak and shoots small bursts of perfume which require more sprays than usual to get an equal amount of perfume than some other niche fragrances.